danfitz/onlineCourses/completeNodejs/8-application-deployment.md

 ### Heroku

 Heroku allows configuration in the command line.

-Just run `heroku keys:add`, and it will find `id_rsa.pub` automatically.
+1. Run `heroku keys:add`, and it will find `id_rsa.pub` automatically.
+2. Then run `heroku create <appName>` to create new app.